Fairness, not Emotion, Drives Socioeconomic Decision Making: Materials and Methods

 \subsection{Neural Data Analysis Techniques}

 EEG-based analysis was employed primarily to explore two questions.
 The first was whether the participants registered the proposer's faces when the face stimuli appeared on the screen.
 If they did, was there differential attention corresponding to different facial expressions?
 The second one was whether the participants were cognizant of the offer's ``fairness" \parencite{polezzi2008mentalizing} at the neural level.
 Accordingly, the EEG signals are epoched twice: once based on when the face stimuli appeared (Figure 6) and secondly when the offer was displayed (Figure 7).
 Peaks or time-averages of the data were calculated from the average ERP over trials for an individual subject and a specific condition. \\ We analysed the P1 component at the occipital electrodes (O1, O2, Oz), the N170 component at the parieto-occipital electrodes (PO7, PO8, P7, P8), and the LPP component at parietal and parieto-occipital electrodes (Pz, P1, P2, P3, P4, POz, PO3, PO4) \parencite{schindler2020selective} for the face triggered ERP.
 A standard peak detection routine was used to detect the P1 peak in 90 ms to 160 ms time interval \parencite{herrmann2005early} and the N170 peak in 150 ms to 220 ms time interval \parencite{johnston2015n170}.
 Early, middle, and late portions of the LPP component were calculated as time averages from 400 ms to 600 ms, 600 ms to 800 ms, and 800 to 1,000 ms post-stimulus \parencite{liu2012neural}.\\ We used the standard ERP marker- Feedback-Related Negativity, to investigate the neural characterization of perceiving the offer's fairness for offer-triggered ERP.
 We use the average interval of 270 ms to 310 ms to find the FRN amplitudes at the F1, F2, Fz, and Fcz electrodes \parencite{gehring2012error, mussel2014smiling}.
 In the same electrodes, we also investigated the P3a component in 310 ms to 330 ms time intervals.
-In the 330 ms to 400 ms time interval we tried to detect P3b component at parietal and parieto-occipital electrodes (Pz, P1, P2, P3, P4, POz, PO3, PO4).
-A one-way repeated measure ANOVA was employed to test all the ERP components mentioned above because of the iterative design of the experiment.
-A post hoc test was performed if the ANOVA indicated a significant outcome.
+In the 330 ms to 400 ms time interval we tried to detect P3b component at parietal and parieto-occipital electrodes (Pz, P1, P2, P3, P4, POz, PO3, PO4). { Importantly, we did not include the Reward Positivity (RewP) component in the current study even though it is theoretically similar to the FRN.
+RewP is commonly detected around 250–350 ms and is frequently associated with processing outcomes that are better than expected \parencite{Bauer2022rewp}.
+Generally speaking, the RewP and FRN are two interpretations of a common frontocentral assessment process, where the RewP represents better-than-expected results and the FRN represents worse-than-expected results \parencite{Tunison2019rewp}.
+However, ``better-than-expected" and "non-reward" outcomes are not meaningfully contrasted in our paradigm's feedback structure.
+The interpretability of a reward-positivity perspective is limited because every offer deviates from an equitable (50–50) distribution.
+Because the FRN framework better captures the paradigm's offer design, we concentrate on it here.}